oVirt/ovirt-site/source/feature/migration-enhancements.html.md

 *   But, the host H3 is having 3 incoming migrations so we should use only 33% of the max bandwidth for M2
 *   The host H2 can accept all the bandwidth to incoming migration
 *   The correct distribution for H1 is to set M1 to 70% and M2 to 30%

+This way the bandwidth optimization will be keep enhanced in each monitoring cycle for each host.
+This way the whole cluster should adapt to the changing situation over time without expensive optimization over the whole cluster.

+#### Possible Enhancements

+*   To avoid flooding the hosts by keep adjusting the bandwidth the change could be sent only if the difference is more than a defined number (e.g. more than 10% at least for one migration)
+*   The current migration priority could be used to modify the calculation having weights incorporated - VMs with higher priority will have more bandwidth.